lynxx1748/mochimo/README.md

 prior to running the code.*

 **This repository is home to the Mochimo Cryptocurrency Engine code (main-net).**<br/>
-It includes a fully functional cryptocurrency network node and (NVIDIA-only) GPU Miner.
+It includes a fully functional cryptocurrency network node and GPU Miner with support for both **NVIDIA (CUDA)** and **AMD (OpenCL)** GPUs.
 Designed to compile for most 64-bit Linux-based machines using the provided GNU Makefile.
 However, please note that some systems may require additional compilation parameters to build successfully.

 </div>